jelkner/decidim2021summer-sprint/ivy_journal.md

 assemblies.
 We couldn't create proposals on US Tech Worker Coops on the assembly even though we were members and the one on Dogfood worked.
 Louis said he would look into it more.

+# Tuesday, July 20
+Today, we met with Open Source Politics.
+The representative was super helpful, she walked us through their business plan and even offered to help NOVA Web on their journey by partnering and giving a tutorial.
+I think we were all pretty pleased about that meeting, but it definitely was a lot to absorb.
+Now that we have some positive news about Decidim, we re-evaluated our PRIME goals for the summer.
+In a way, we had two options: continue with the more technical side, by developing documentation, or switch to the more social/political side, by researching OSP and market interest in participatory democracy or budgeting.
+We also figured out the problem with assemblies.
+It was that you have to also add people as "Private Users", not just members.
+I did this for Dogfood's PRIME assembly but I completely forgot that I did that until Louis and Max figured it out.